-The sagittae, described here in detail, are typically the largest otoliths in most fishes and are therefore the most often used for ageing.
+The sagittae are typically the largest otoliths in most fishes and are therefore the most often used for ageing.
 Please note, however, that some researchers strongly recommend the use of other otolith pairs (Secor et al. 1991).

-The sagittae lie within the sacculus and are attached to a noncellular, olithic membrane.
-Along the medial surface of the otolith lies a gelatinous pad within an area of the otolith known as the sulcus acousticus and the nervous tissue called the macula acoustics.
+The sagittae lie within the saccula and are attached to a noncellular, olithic membrane.
+Along the medial surface of the otolith lies a gelatinous pad known as the sulcus acousticus and the nervous tissue called the macula acoustics.
 This nervous tissue extends from the auditory nerve.
 Innervation of the gelatinous pad functions to receive stimuli due to angular accelerations, gravity, and sound.
-Surface features that can be distinguished on some sagittal otoliths include the rostrum and the anterostrum on the anterior end of the otolith and the sulcus acousticus that forms a furrow (sulcal groove) along the medial surface of the otolith (Figure 2.2).
+Surface features that can be distinguished on some sagittal otoliths include the rostrum and the anterostrum on the anterior end of the otolith and the sulcus acousticus that forms a furrow (sulcal groove) along the medial surface of the otolith (Figure 2.3).
 The sulcus acousticus can be divided into an anterior ostium section and a posterior cauda section.
-In some otoliths (e.g., those of certain sciaenid species) a marginal groove is present near the dorsal side of the inward facing surface of the sagitta.
+In some otoliths (e.g., those of certain sciaenid species) a marginal groove is present near the dorsal side of the medial surface of the sagitta.